Shadow-Draconic-Development/Avrae-Customizable-Tamecraft/Code/settings/skills/remove/remove.md

 Subalias that allows staff members to remove skills allowed to be used in taming

-## Help:
+## Help
 `tame settings skills remove [skill name]`

+### Required Arguments
+- `skill name`: Name of skill to add, must be a standard 5e skill/ability (not including initiative)

+## Important Notes
-If skills are empty, all skills will be allowed.
+- If skills are empty, all skills will be allowed.
+- Default skills:
+    - Animal Handling
+    - Sleight of Hand
+    - Nature
+    - Survival